idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 5 Project templates.md

 - **Different language pairs**: Resources are likely to be different from one language pair to another.
 You can create templates for each language pair, each time featuring only the relevant resources.

 - **Different workflow/layout:** Different project types (Dashboard menu ≡ > Project type) require a different configuration of the UI elements, and so do some workflows.
 For example, you might want to save a carefully crafted layout for translating and its twin for reviewing (all MT and resources disabled, big Grid -layout 6-, focus on the text, no distraction).
-Or one for when you are home with your dual screen setup (where you chose to float some panel on the second screen) and one for when you are on the road, or to keep the CafeTran metaphor real, in a cafe.
+Or one for when you are home with your dual screen setup (where you chose to float some panel on the second screen) and one for when you are on the road, or to stay within the CafeTran metaphor, in a cafe.